 - Plantain Leaf.
 Known for it’s power to heal inflammation and promote quick healing.

 - Witch Hazel.
 This herb helps to speed up healing and stop bleeding.
-Yarrow has antibacterial and antifungal compounds that are helpful in replenishing the interstinal flora.
+Yarrow has antibacterial and anti fungal compounds that are helpful in replenishing the intestinal flora.

 - Lady’s Mantle.
 I hadn’t heard of this herb until my naturopath mentioned it, and shared that it provides relief for inflammation, speeds up healing time and particularly good for postpartum sitz baths because of the tender area you are soaking.